‘Days Of Our Lives’ Spoilers: Shawn Returns To Salem After Learning Of Hope’s Odd Behavior

 Elsewhere in Salem, Kate Roberts (Lauren Koslow) will realize that her friend Marlena may be in danger.
 As fans already know, Kate is in on the Stefano/Gina charade and she will get worried when she realizes that Gina may be ready to get rid of Marlena for good.
 Will Kate finally tell the truth about what’s going on?

-In addition, Lani Price (Sal Stowers) will be heartbroken and furious when she learns that the love of her life Eli Grant (Lamon Archey) has asked Gabi Hernandez (Camila Banus) to be his wife.
+In addition, Lani Price (Sal Stowers) will be heartbroken and furious when she learns that the love of her life, Eli Grant (Lamon Archey), has asked Gabi Hernandez (Camila Banus) to be his wife.

-Lani is currently trying to figure out the best way to get back at Gabi for blackmailing her into breaking up with Eli, and ruining her own wedding day.
+Lani is currently trying to figure out the best way to get back at Gabi for blackmailing her into breaking up with Eli and ruining her own wedding day.
 Perhaps Days of Our Lives fans will get to see Lani exact her revenge during Gabi’s wedding ceremony.